jrdnbrkfld/git-out/README.md

 ## Technologies

+* Python
+    * This project uses Python as the main language that was used to complete the website.
 * [GitHub](https://github.com/)
     * GitHub is the hosting site I used to store the code for the website.
 * [Google Docs](https://docs.google.com/)